Houston vs. Northern Kentucky: Odds, spread, over/under - NCAA Tournament First Round

 Houston vs. Northern Kentucky: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-A first-round NCAA Tournament matchup will see the No. 1-seed Houston Cougars (31-3) take the court against the No. 16 seed Northern Kentucky Norse (22-12) on Thursday at Legacy Arena at BJCC.
-The contest starts at 9:20 PM, on TNT.
+The No. 16 Northern Kentucky Norse (22-12) will be looking to move on to the second round of the NCAA Tournament when they play the top-seeded Houston Cougars (31-3) on Thursday.
+This 1-16 matchup in the Midwest Region bracket tips off at 9:20 PM.

-In this article, you will check out the spread and odds across multiple sportsbooks for the Houston vs. Northern Kentucky matchup.
+In this article, you can take a look at odds and spreads for the Houston vs. Northern Kentucky matchup across multiple sportsbooks.

 Houston vs. Northern Kentucky Game Info